National Center for Faculty Development & Diversity

 Once registered, you can take full advantage of our institutional membership.

-Should you have any questions, please contact Sara Biggs, Special Assistant to the Provost, at email@example.com.
+Should you have any questions, please contact Sara Biggs, Director, Strategic Initiatives and Communication, at email@example.com.

 Faculty Success Program

-The Office of the Provost is accepting applications for NCFDD’s Faculty Success Program Summer 2023 session (May 14 – August 5).
+The Office of the Provost is accepting applications for NCFDD’s Faculty Success Program Spring 2024 session (January 22 – March 31).
 This 12-week intensive “boot camp” experience combines coaching, peer support, and accountability tools, and it has received very positive reviews from past participants at AU and other institutions.
 Learn more about what is included on the NCFDD website.

 The tuition will be covered by the Office of the Provost for selected participants.